-[16]Motivated by this trend, we choose protein-drug interactions as our primary focus.
+Linking protein 3D structures and genomics, i.e. genetic diversity across large population, using computational models has been proved to be a powerful and innovative approach for precise medicine [16].
+This association will help accumulate evidence as guidance towards clinical practice.
+Here, we choose protein-drug interactions as our primary focus.
 We aim to investigate the mechanism of how a nsSNV potentially perturbs the interaction between the associated protein and drug ligands [12, 17].
 Studies have shown that many drugs are effective towards only a limited fraction of individuals due to different responses from patients to specific drugs [18-20].
 One of the reasons of loss of efficacy for drugs arises from genetic variants that each patient carries [20, 21].
 Thus, a patient’s genetic-centric prescription may be a reasonable approach to address the problem of drug ineffectiveness since recent advances of sequencing techniques make it more practical and affordable for high-throughput personal genomic analysis.
 Once personal carried genetic variants are identified, the focus can then be shifted to how single point alternation of protein residues caused by nsSNVs would influence drug efficacy.
 Thus, a well-constructed database that directly links genetic variants to reliable human drug-protein co-crystal structures is in great need.
 Also, there is a call for a systematic pipeline to accurately predict if a nsSNV of interest would destabilize protein-drug binding activity.

-To embody this idea, we develop a pipeline, GenoDock, to bridge nsSNVs and protein-drug co-crystal structures in the study.
+To embody this idea, we develop a pipeline, GenoDock, to bridge nsSNVs on a large population scale and protein-drug co-crystal structures in the study.
 Our primary focus is to investigate how and how likely a given variant would affect protein-ligand binding affinity.
 We first construct our database by mapping germline and somatic variants onto their associated protein residues and drug molecules present in that protein structure.
 We then examined the binding affinity change (∆BA) between the native and mutated protein structures associated with each nsSNV in our database through molecular docking-based method.
 We grouped the variants based on whether they would lead to a positive shift in binding affinity (∆BA>0) or not (∆BA≤0).
 The former class of SNVs is our main focus in this study due to their high potential to cause drug-resistance activity.
+Among different types of nsSNVs in our database, we find that the portion of nsSNVs that would cause a positive ∆BA increase from common (6%), rare (7%), passenger (9%) to driver (15%) groups.
 Next, we describe a novel supervised learning model based on random forest algorithm to predict the probability of a given nsSNV to destabilize protein-drug binding by integrating genomic, structural and physiochemical features from nsSNV annotations, protein structures and drug ligands.
 Finally, we present GenoDock program suite together with a web interface (http://genodock.molmovdb.org/), which can be used to rapidly and efficiently prioritize nsSNV candidates that disrupt protein-drug binding.

 Results